 Make a determination of the harness/shield usage at the time of the crash.
-If the CRS was equipped with adjustable harnesses rather than Harness slots, indicate where the harness was adjusted (top, middle/bottom) where the harness was positioned.
+If the CRS was equipped with adjustable harnesses with a slide mechanisms rather than Harness slots, indicate where the harness was adjusted (top, middle/bottom) where the harness was positioned.